Trinidad Black Cake / Caribbean Rum Soaked Fruit Cake

 • When you are ready to bake the cake, puree the fruits (raisins, currants, prunes and mixed peel) in the food processor, along with the liquid it was soaked in, until it is a slightly coarse consistency.
 It will make about 2 cups.
 (I pulse about 60 times in the food processor for fruit that has soaked only 3-4 hours.
 I don't enjoy eating huge chunks of fruits!)

-• Preheat oven to 280 degrees F(Many times I used 325F successfully).
-Prepare 1 8 inch pan (for a thicker cake or two pans for a smaller cake), small gift tins or cupcake pans using the usual butter then flour or line with parchment paper.
+• Preheat oven to 325F.
+Prepare 1 – 8 inch pan (for a thicker cake or two pans for a smaller cake), small gift tins or cupcake pans using the usual butter then flour or line with parchment paper.
 I do not butter the baking tins when using parchment paper since the parchment paper comes all the way to the top of the tin.
-I trim the excess paper around tin.)
+I trim the excess paper around tin.

 • Pour eggs into the creamed mixture in a very slow and steady stream until combined.

-• Mix cinnamon, flour and baking powder gradually add to creamed mixture (on level 1).
+• Mix cinnamon, flour and baking powder and gradually add to creamed mixture (on level 1).

 • Once flour is in, add almond and vanilla extracts, increase to level 4 speed and continue until flour mixture is light, another minute.
-Remove bowl from stand and scrape down sides and bottom and mix with a spoon to ensure that the batter is evenly and thoroughly combined.
+Remove bowl from stand and scrape down sides and bottom and mix with a spoon to ensure that the batter is evenly and thoroughly combined-with no white streaks.

 • Add pureed fruits and browning to batter.
+Adjust browning depending on the brand.
+Sometimes you may require more than the recipe calls for.
 Using a wooden spoon, mix in a brisk, clockwise, whipping motion until thoroughly combined(10-15 times).

 • Pour batter into two prepared 8 inch round baking pans(or pans lined with parchment paper).
 This recipe will also make approx. 24 cupcakes(fill cupcake tins 3/4 full and bake for less time or until toothpick comes out clean ).

-• Immediately place pans on the middle rack in the oven and bake until cakes separates from the sides of the pan or until a toothpick or skewer comes out clean, about 45-70 minutes, depending on the thickness of the cake and the size of the pans.
+• Place a baking pan filled halfway with water on the bottom rack–this is a new technique my mom shared with me that makes a more moist cake.
+Immediately place pans on the middle rack in the oven and bake until cakes separate from the sides of the pan or until a toothpick or skewer comes out clean, about 45-70 minutes, depending on the thickness of the cake and the size of the pans.

 You will need to employ your sense of sight and smell to ensure that it does not burn or over bake.